 We represent domestic and foreign private funds in all aspects of fund formation, fund operations, platform and add-on acquisitions, and portfolio company operations.
 Our team has a reputation for being the go-to-lawyers for private equity funds, hedge funds, venture capital funds and family offices.
 We are known for our vast deal experience, the efficient way we staff and manage our work, and the way we maintain our relationships.
 We get deals done with sophisticated, strategic, and practical advice tailored to the needs of our clients.

 *Not admitted to practice law.

 International clients with cross-border opportunities and issues – especially those in the middle markets – have sought our help for years for sophisticated tax and finance, complex regulatory issues and other corporate and litigation needs dealing especially with the hospitality, maritime, energy and manufacturing sectors.
 Our lawyers are strategically located and networked – professionally, personally and technologically – to help entities with a high cross-border business component and whose interests lie mainly along a north-south, American axis, leveraging decades of top-tier experience, local connections and legal knowledge.
-As a seamlessly integrated, full-service business and legal resource, clients rely on us to help plan and structure effective cross-border ventures.
-Our lawyers help with:
+As a seamlessly integrated, full-service business and legal resource, clients rely on us to help plan and structure effective cross-border transactions.
+Our international trade lawyers help with:

 Our clients get the benefit of an agile, diverse, multi-lingual, AmLaw 200 powerhouse with a presence and network in Mexico and Latin America that predate North American Free Trade Agreement and the arrival of other first-tier U.S. firms.
 Thanks to our deep experience in the region, our global vision and ready access to a full range of services, we help our cross-border clients take advantage of developing economies, as well as avoid the pitfalls that often come with doing business in high-risk/high reward jurisdictions.